 Give It A Try

 So that’s my experience with Worthy Bonds so far.
 It’s one of my primary resources for saving, and it’s also the one that stresses me out the least.
 Yes, even my bank account is less comforting than my Worthy account… those interest rates are like Harry Potter wearing his invisibility cloak.
-You never know where it’s going to appear next.
-Unlike Harry Potter, their’s no wizardry or mystery to Worthy Bonds.
+You never know where it’s going to appear next (thanks to those fluctuating federal rates).
+Unlike Harry Potter, there’s no wizardry or mystery to Worthy Bonds.
 It’s actually one of the simplest and most understandable of investment opportunities.

 If you think you’re worthy, then join Worthy using this link right here – JOIN WORTHY AND BE DOOMED FOREVER!!
 (Just kidding.
 You can take your money out of it any time you want, and run away if you want to).